 The Arts is another very important aspect of the CCA programme.
 The Arts includes Music, Art, Dance and Drama, providing an opportunity for students to engage in activities involving skill and imagination.
 Any student who registers for a Music CCA is required to commit to that CCA for the full school year.

 Sport will always be a core component of the CCA Programme, offering students a broad range of recreational and competitive activities to participate in.
 Sport can be seasonal therefore providing students with the opportunity to participate at different times of the school year.
 A re-design of the Sport programme has allowed for more flexibility and student choice between Sport, Enrichment and The Arts.

-Please download a copy of our Term Three CCA Booklet below.
+Please download a copy of our Term One CCA Booklet below.